 The emulsions are browning and mottling, the stock on which they are printed is turning to goo, finally crumbling into powder.
 This highly flammable nitrate film stock used by the motion picture industry prior to 1950 inevitably decomposes over time.
 Because of this, many cartoons are in danger of disappearing forever unless they can be transferred to modern 35mm safety film.
 But this is an expensive proposition, which explains why so much animation is ignored or copied onto inferior mediums such as 16mm or video by its current owners.
 The only organizations that would consider preserving these animation “orphans” generally are the non-profit archives at which many of them have been deposited.

-That is where the International Animated Film Society, ASIFA-Hollywood, comes in.
+That is where the ASIFA-Hollywood comes in.
 As a non-profit organization dedicated to the advancement of the art of animation, we cannot let these films be lost to future audiences.
-To ensure this does not happen, we have inaugurated our Animation Preservation Project.
-Through it, ASIFA-Hollywood will seek out, find, preserve, and restore those cartoon “orphans.”
+To ensure this does not happen, the Animation Preservation Project will seek out, find, preserve, and restore those animated films.
 We will endeavor to make animation fans and the general public aware of the need to for preservation.
-“Average person” contributions solicited by ASIFA-Hollywood will be collected into the larger amounts necessary for preserving cartoons that otherwise might never have been considered.
+Contributions received by ASIFA-Hollywood will be collected into the larger amounts necessary for preserving animation that otherwise might never have been considered.

-For persons who can afford more than a standard donation, we have initiated an “Adopt-A-Cartoon” program.
 Participating individuals would fund an entire preservation by themselves, through ASIFA-Hollywood, and receive on screen acknowledgment as well.
-All preservation work will be handled by UCLA Film and Television Archive, the world-respected institution that restored to full 35mm Cinecolor splendor the Fleischer Color Classic cartoon, Poor Cinderella.
-Be assured that every dollar raised will be spent on actual lab charges- no money will be diverted into salaries, supplies, mailings, or administration expenses either at UCLA or ASIFA-Hollywood.
+All preservation work will be handled by UCLA Film and Television Archive, the world-respected institution that has restored many films.
+Be assured that every dollar raised will be spent on lab charges.
+No money will be diverted into salaries, supplies, mailings, or administration expenses either at UCLA or ASIFA-Hollywood.

 ASIFA-Hollywood already has helped to preserve a number of cartoons, both silent and sound.
 But much more remains to be done.
 We hope you will join us in helping to safeguard these neglected treasures of the past.
 An we thank you in advance for your help in saving animation for the future.